 The Provost authorizes searches in the summer and/or fall of each year based on recommendations from the Deans and departments.
-Vacancies that occur later during the year are reviewed and, if appropriate additional searches are authorized in the spring.
+Vacancies that occur later during the year are reviewed and if appropriate additional searches are authorized in the spring.
 Authorizations for searches are communicated to the Dean, who informs the Department Chair.
-The Department Chair has responsibility for informing the Department Personnel Committee of authorized searches.
+The Department Chair has the responsibility for informing the Department Personnel Committee of authorized searches.

 It is very important to identify appropriate qualifications for the position.
-Qualifications must be job-related (education, knowledge, skills and abilities); a valid predictor of successful job performance; and, where appropriate, must be a requirement for accreditation.
+Qualifications must be job-related (education, knowledge, skills, and abilities); a valid predictor of successful job performance; and, where appropriate, must be a requirement for accreditation.
 Finding an appropriate level of specificity is the key to developing a successful set of qualifications.
 A set of qualifications that is not specific enough leads to searches in which the criteria are not adequate for reviewing applications.
-For example, if the only qualification is a terminal degree in the field, then there is nothing to distinguish among all applicants who have the terminal degree.
+For example, if the only qualification is a terminal degree in the field, then there is nothing to distinguish among all applicants who have a terminal degree.
 However, an overly specific set of qualifications may lead to few applicants and to a failed search.

 When you identify qualifications for the position, it is important to distinguish between what is required and what is preferred to do the job.
 Ensure you do not require qualifications that are not a valid indicator of success for the job.
 This can invalidate the screening and selection process as qualifications cannot be changed during the recruitment process.
-Applicants must meet all required qualifications before being eligible to be considered for interview.
+Applicants must meet all required qualifications before being eligible to be considered for an interview.
 Human Resources staff can assist with developing job descriptions.
 Other sources that can be used to help develop job descriptions include:

 Federal SOC Classifications –Examples of tasks and duties for various job categories

-O*Net – Examples of tasks, knowledge, skills and abilities
+O*Net – Examples of tasks, knowledge, skills, and abilities

 Each department conducting a search must develop a plan for obtaining as diverse a pool of applicants as possible.
 The plan identifies the strategies and specific resources that the department will use in its search.
 The Dean must approve the plan before any advertisements for the position are placed.
 An action must also be created in PeopleAdmin [PDF] requesting to fill the position.